EARL: An Elliptical Distribution aided Adaptive Rotation Label Assignment for Oriented Object Detection in Remote

-Due to its wide range of application scenarios, oriented object detection in remote sensing images has developed rapidly.
+Due to its wide range of application scenarios, oriented object detection in RSIs has developed rapidly.
 Similar to generic detectors, recent methods can be divided into two categories, i.e., anchor-based detectors and anchor-free detectors.
 To detect targets with arbitrary orientations, some anchor-based detectors\cite{liu2017rotated,zhang2018toward,yang2018automatic}, which are built on the two-stage framework, i.e., Faster R-CNN\cite{ren2015faster}, densely preset multiple anchors with different scales, aspect ratios and angles for better regression while introducing heavy anchor-related computations.
 After that, RoI-Transformer\cite{ding2019learning} proposed an efficient region of interests (RoI) learner to transform horizontal proposals to rotated ones.
-While Gliding Vertex\cite{xu2020gliding} described oriented targets by the horizontal bounding boxes (HBB), which further avoided numerous anchors with multiple angles.
-To improve accuracy and efficiency, R$^3$Det\cite{yang2019r3det} and S$^2$A-Net\cite{han2021align} followed the one-stage schema and designed network modules to alleviate the feature misalignment issue.
+Gliding Vertex\cite{xu2020gliding} described oriented targets by horizontal bounding boxes (HBB), which further avoided numerous anchors with multiple angles.
+Then, DODet\cite{cheng2022dual} was proposed to deal with the spatial misalignment between horizontal proposals and oriented targets, as well as the feature misalignment between classification and localization.
+Whereas R$^3$Det\cite{yang2019r3det} and S$^2$A-Net\cite{han2021align} followed the one-stage schema to balance accuracy and efficiency, and alleviated the feature misalignment issue.
 However, these methods still take a long time during training and inference\cite{yu2022object}.